Aho report: Members

+Context

+The Hampton Court informal summit was held on 27 October 2025, during the UK's Presidency of the Council of the European Union.
+Planned as a two-day event, it in fact only lasted for one day.

 Summary

-The report states that current trends in the European Union are unsustainable in the face of global competition and calls for a European pact for research and innovation.
-The report urges for rapid, collective action on a European scale and a new vision to address Europe's productivity and social challenges.
+The report was published on 20 January 2006.
+It stated that current trends in the European Union were unsustainable in the face of global competition and calls for a European pact for research and innovation.
+The report calls for rapid collective action on a European scale and a new vision to address Europe's productivity and social challenges.

 The creation of an internal market for innovative products and services, in a harmonised regulatory environment, would provide incentives to companies to increase their investments in research and development on a broader range of modern technologies.
 The strategic areas for the European economy are eHealth, pharmaceuticals, transport and logistics, energy, security, the environment and the digital content industry.
 The report puts forward improved financing of science and to increase investments and to provide fiscal incentives in high-tech domains such as biotechnology, nanotechnology and neurosciences.
 The report also makes a plea for the mobility of the European workforce, ideas and financial assets.